Ljay1990/RD-AD2VLA/README.md

 # Plan
-Due to the fact that pre research is updated in spare time, it will be updated module by module from Q1 to Q4 of 2025.
+Due to the fact that pre-research is updated in spare time, it will be updated module by module from Q1 to Q4 of 2025.

 # License